French 'yellow vests' march through Paris denouncing police violence

 The government warned on Friday police would not hesitate to use flash balls in case of violence by demonstrators after it was authorized by France’s highest administrative court.

-Protesters on Saturday paid homage to those injured in the past months, denouncing the use of flash ball riot control guns banned in much of Europe.
+Protesters in Paris on Saturday paid homage to those injured in the past months, denouncing the use of flash ball riot control guns banned in much of Europe.

+Between 10,000 and 13,800 protested in the capital according to police and independent media estimates.
+Riot police used tear gas to disperse some protesters who set bins and a scooter alight, although the situation remained relatively calm compared to previous weekends.
+Thousands also took to the streets in cities, including Tours, Valence, Marseille and Bordeaux.

 About 1,000 police officers have been injured along with 1,700 demonstrators since the start of the protests, according to official figures.